ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 </user_directories>
 ```

-Users, roles, row policies, quotas and profiles can be also stored in ZooKeeper:
+Users, roles, row policies, quotas, and profiles can be also stored in ZooKeeper:

 ``` xml
 <user_directories>